go-vela/compiler/.github/CONTRIBUTING.md

 # Contributing

+> DISCLAIMER:
+>
+> This contents of this repository have been migrated into [go-vela/server](https://github.com/go-vela/server).
+>
+> This was done as a part of [go-vela/community#395](https://github.com/go-vela/community/issues/395) to deliver [on a proposal](https://github.com/go-vela/community/blob/master/proposals/2021/08-25_repo-structure.md).

 We'd love to accept your contributions to this project!
 There are just a few guidelines you need to follow.

 ## Bugs